EstudioNexos/mabola/README.md

 Mabola: Skin for Roundcube Webmail
 ==================================

-Tested on Roundcube 1.2.x and 1.1.4
+Tested on Roundcube 1.3.x and 1.2.x.
+Is known to work with 1.1.4 Mabola can change and will not be tested in this version.

 Mabola is a clean and usable skin for latest Roundcube Webmail (http://roundcube.net).
 Is based on Material Design, Bootstrap and inherits from Larry Skin, so there should be no unstyled content.